-As Previously Reported ct of Topic 842 Adoption As Adjusted (ir thousands) ASSETS Operating lease right-of-use assets \$ \$ 3,507 \$ 3,507 LIABILITIES AND STOCKHOLDERS' EQUITY Operating lease liabilities, current portion - 852 852 Operating lease liabilities, net of current portion 2,933 2,933 Accrued liabilities and other 10,199 (345) 9,854 Accumulated deficit (239,277) 68 (239,209)
+As Previously Reported Impact of Topic 842 Adoption As Adjusted ASSETS Operating lease right-of-use assets \$ \$ 3,507 \$ 3,507 LIABILITIES AND STOCKHOLDERS' EQUITY Operating lease liabilities, current portion 852 852 Operating lease liabilities, net of current portion 2,933 2,933 Accrued liabilities and other 10,199 (345) 9,854 Accumulated deficit (239,277) 68 (239,209)

-The adoption of Topic 842 did not have any other material impact on the condensed consolidated financial statements as of June 30, 2021 and for the three and six months ended June 30, 2021.
+The adoption of Topic 842 did not have any other material impact on the condensed consolidated financial statements as of September 30, 2021 and for the three and nine months ended September 30, 2021.

-In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-06, Debt - Debt with Conversion and Other Options (ASC 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40).
+In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and Other Options (ASC 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40).
 ASU 2020-06 simplifies the accounting for convertible instruments by removing the beneficial conversion and cash conversion accounting models for convertible instruments and removes certain settlement conditions that are required for contracts to qualify for equity classification.
 This new standard also simplifies the diluted earnings per share calculations by requiring that an entity use the if-converted method for convertible instruments and requires that the effect of potential share settlement be included in diluted earnings per share calculations when an instrument may be settled in cash or shares.
 The new standard requires entities to provide expanded disclosures about the terms and features of convertible instruments, how the instruments have been reported in the entity's financial statements, and information about events, conditions, and circumstances that can affect how to assess the amount or timing of an entity's future cash flows related to those instruments.
 The ASU is effective for public companies, excluding entities eligible to be smaller reporting companies, for fiscal years beginning after December 15, 2021.
 The new standard went effective on January 1, 2022, and it did not impact the Company's consolidated financial statements and related disclosures.